Skip to content

 Neutropenic Precautions: Strict infection control measures required significant household adaptation—air purifiers, masks, sanitizer, visitor screening—all creating barriers to normal family life and social connection while protecting Marisa’s compromised immune system.

-Mateo's Medical Needs: Coordinating Mateo's seizure medications, fatigue management, school accommodations, and emotional support while managing Marisa's cancer treatment required expert-level care coordination across Portland and Baltimore.
+Mateo’s Medical Needs: Coordinating Mateo’s seizure care, fatigue, school needs, and emotional support while managing Marisa’s cancer treatment required sustained cooperation across Portland and Baltimore.

-Baltimore Respite: Jess and Noah's ability to provide emergency respite care for Mateo required accessible housing, medical knowledge, emotional capacity, and proximity to the Lee family network for additional support—infrastructure not available to all families.
+Baltimore Respite: Jess and Noah’s ability to provide emergency respite care for Mateo required housing, medical knowledge, and emotional capacity that could support him away from home.

 Related Entries: [Marisa Garcia – Biography]; [Luis Garcia – Biography]; [Mateo Garcia – Biography]; [Jess Ross – Biography]; [Noah Donelly – Biography]; [Medical Mom Squad – Organization]; [Noah’s Proposal to Jess (2039) – Event]; [Ovarian Cancer Reference]; [Mateo Garcia and Jonah – Relationship]